ina-foss/twembeddings/README.md

 `created_at` is the date of the tweet.
 The format can be either `2018-07-16 05:00:56` or `Mon Jul 16 05:00:56 +0000 2018` (Twitter format).
 `label` is the ground truth that you may use to evaluate the algorithm.
 You can leave the column empty if you have no ground truth.

-You can then run:
+You can then run something like:

-    python clustering.py --dataset data/yourfile.tsv --lang en --model tfidf_dataset --threshold 0.7
+    python clustering.py --dataset data/yourfile.tsv --lang fr --model tfidf_dataset --threshold 0.7

 ## Clustering